-The University will receive a Stage Three Report listing any conditions, and details of the actions taken to address the highlighted areas will be required.
-The University will have a period of six weeks to complete the Stage Three Report and provide any supporting documentation.
+The University will receive a Stage Three Report listing any conditions, and details of the actions taken by the university to address the highlighted areas will be required.
+The university will have a period of six weeks to complete the Stage Three Report and provide any supporting documentation.
 Accreditation is not formally awarded until the Stage Three Report has been completed and approved by the Society.

-If internal university approval is required for the amendments, then it would normally be expected within the six weeks, however extensions can be granted on a case-by-case basis.
+If internal university approval is required for the amendments, then it would normally be expected within the six weeks, however, extensions can be granted on a case-by-case basis, and this can be discussed at the visit.